tgroshon/tommygroshong.com/content/posts/free-society.md

 title: "Free Society"
 date: 2021-07-27T09:50:10-04:00
 draft: true
+categories:
+- Politics
 ---

 Over the last few weeks, I've been reading _[The Anarchist Handbook](http://anarchisthandbook.com)_ by Michael Malice and I strongly recommend it.
 The book is a collection of anarchist and libertarian writings, modern and historical, discussing the ideas of free and decentralized society.